marcoscz1995/googler/README.md

 7) set the keyboard shortcut

-go to Settings->Devices->Keyboard, then scroll to the bottom and hit the '+' icon to add new shortcut Name the command:
+go to Settings->Devices->Keyboard, then scroll to the bottom and hit the '+' icon to add new shortcut

+Name the command:

-	Name: Google it! (or whatever you want to call it) Set the path to the script:
+	Name: Google it! (or whatever you want to call it)

+Set the path to the script:

-	Command: /home/<your user name>/scripts/googler   (or the path to wherever you saved the script) Set the shortcut:
+	Command: /home/<your user name>/scripts/googler   (or the path to wherever you saved the script)

-	enter the keyboard combo you desire.
-I chose Alt+1 so that I can highlight with my right hand on the mouse and execute with my left hand, I think this is the most efficient use of this script.
+Set the shortcut:enter the keyboard combo you desire.
+I chose Alt+1 so that I can highlight with my right hand on the mouse and execute with my left hand; I think this is the most efficient use of this script.

 8)put it in action

 just highlight any text and hit the keyboard shortcut you assigned to it and a new google chrome tab will open with your search results!

 9)Enjoy your new small bump in productivity!

 10)Optional step

 you can change the search command in the script to search stack overflow only.
 This is left as an exercise to the reader ;)